 - Full time work for 5 supported employees

-- That equates to 175 hours of paid work for people with disability in the Barossa and Northern regions.
+- That equates to 175 hours of paid work for people with disabilities in the Barossa and Northern regions.

 We work with BE not only to give Ryan and Travis work (but it’s great to work with people so happy to have a job), they provide a great service and allow us flexibility to label cans in small batches which allows us to continue to experiment and produce beers which are different.